Gadiguibou/gadiguibou.github.io/_pages/meta.md

 title: Meta
 ---

-## This website is a blog, a digital playground and a personnal logging system.
+## This website is a blog, a digital playground and a wiki.

 It uses [Jekyll](https://github.com/jekyll/jekyll) and GitHub Pages to generate a static site and publish it each time I push to [this repository](https://github.com/Gadiguibou/gadiguibou.github.io).